McQueenie/BetterDiscordAutoUpdater/README.md

 ## How to Use

-1. Save the script as `update-betterdiscord.bat`.
+1. Save the script as `update-betterdiscord.bat`/`update-betterdiscord.sh`.
 2. Run the script as Administrator.
 3. Wait for the process to complete and Discord will restart automatically.